Skip to main content

 7. What happens next

 Once you have given your community housing provider your written request for payment, it has 7 days to repay you.
-If it doesn’t, you can apply to VCAT for an order that it repay you.
-For information on how to do this, see our page about applying to VCAT.
+If it doesn’t, you can apply to RDRV to start negotiations to be repaid.
+If your community housing provider doesn’t agree to repay you, RDRV can refer the dispute to a formal hearing at VCAT.

 Here’s what you can do next

-- If you need help dealing with repairs, see the information on this page about getting help
+• If you need assistance, find out more on this page about getting help

 Getting non-urgent repairs done

-If you request non-urgent repairs, your community housing provider must arrange for them to be done by a suitably qualified person within 14 days.
+If you request non-urgent repairs, your community housing provider must arrange a suitably qualified person to do them within 14 days.
 Non-urgent repairs are anything not on the list of urgent repairs under the law.

-If the repairs are not done within 14 days, you can:
+If the repairs are not done, or not done properly, within 14 days, you can:

-- Request a free inspection from Consumer Affairs Victoria.
+• Request a free inspection from Consumer Affairs Victoria.
 This is useful if the problem is not obvious, such as a bad smell.
-You can then apply to VCAT and attach the inspection report
+If needed, you can then use the inspection report as evidence at RDRV or VCAT

 Generally, you cannot arrange and pay for non-urgent repairs yourself.